 \subsection{Scene Reconstruction}

 For simplicity, in this section we assume that the materials of the scenes are perfect reflectors whose phase interactions are captured by $\mathcal{F}$; that is, $\Phi(\rho(\vx)) = 0$.
 We generate three simple objects and two complex scenes, and present our results and evaluation of scene reconstruction and unseen viewpoint interpolation.
-All data are generated from 51 uniformly sampled azimuth and elevation angles (within their respective domains) of the spherical coordinate system described in Appendix \ref{radarsetup}.
+All data are generated from 51 uniformly sampled azimuth and elevation angles from $[0, 2\pi]$ and $[0, \pi]$, respectively, of the spherical coordinate system described in Appendix \ref{radarsetup}.
 In total, there are 2,601 possible viewpoints in the dataset we generate.
 When presenting results in this section, the ``viewpoints" are sampled from these 2,601 viewpoints.

 We demonstrate that in all cases, RIFT models use at most 40\% of the training data used by the baseline model, yet they perform better in scene reconstruction by at least 109.6\% in the m-SSIM metric.
 In all but one case mentioned in Appendix \ref{addresults}, RIFT models outperform the baseline model in unseen viewpoint interpolation, thus achieving better generalization with significantly less data in terms of p-RMSE.
 Empirically, the RIFT(N) models without SIREN-style positional encoding perform better in scene reconstruction, while the RIFT(S) models perform well in cases where RIFT(N) models converge to local minima and excel at viewpoint interpolation.